 A complete session withdrawal from the university can be a difficult decision and could result in serious academic and financial consequences.

-Beginning the first day of the fall and spring semesters, you are required to contact your college/school of your major to facilitate the withdrawal process.
+Beginning the first day of the fall and spring semesters, you are required to connect with your college/school of your major to facilitate the withdrawal process.
 Select your college or school below for instructions regarding the complete withdrawal process.

 You may request a complete session drop/withdrawal by signing in to My ASU, clicking on the Registration link in your My Classes box, and selecting Drop/Withdrawal, or by submitting the Complete Session Withdrawal form to any University Registrar Services office location.
 Be sure to review the Graduate College’s continuous enrollment policy and discuss your withdrawal with your program advisor, if needed.